stepzen-dev/sql-or-nosql/README.md

-# SQL and NoSQL Databases with GraphQL
+# Querying SQL and NoSQL Databases with GraphQL

 This example demonstrates how to use a GraphQL API to query three different databases with StepZen's custom directives.